 - 1. A student cast in a faculty or student work in the department must sign a performance agreement that requires their attendance for all rehearsals, tech, dress, and performances.
 The student will receive a copy of the performance agreement for his/her files. - 2.
 Any exception to this performance agreement must be communicated to the choreographer, and if necessary, the Production Director. - 3.
+A student who is not in compliance will risk Artistic Probation.
+Repeated offenses will result in Artistic Dismissal. - 4.
 DO NOT TAKE COSTUMES HOME.

-This procedure provides for transparency and enables the department to deal fairly with helping students make informed decisions.
+These procedures provide for transparency and enables the department to deal fairly with helping students make informed decisions.